 I fell in love with toy making after making a mouse by Alan Dart.
 I’d been trying for some time to master crochet but the thought of making adorable amigurumi toys spurred me on.
-I made toys for friends and colleagues.
+I found myself making toys for friends and colleagues.

 In January 2013 I started the 2013 Challenge in which I learn a new knitting or crochet technique each month.
-I’m also working on the Weather Scarf in which I knit two rows a day.
-The colour depends on what days highest temperature is.
+I also completed the Weather Scarf, of which I knit two rows each day for an entire year.
+The colours I used corresponded to the days highest temperature.

-I knit lots of different things, mainly accessories like bags, scarves, hats etc. I prefer smaller projects to larger ones but that’s because i can have several on the go at once!
+I knit lots of different things, mainly accessories like bags, scarves, hats, socks and gloves.
+I prefer smaller projects to larger ones but that’s because i can have several on the go at once.

 I love making amigurumi and am hugely influenced by Japanese characters such as Sanrio, Nintendo and Studio Ghibli.

-I think its the bright colours that attract me, colour plays a huge part in my yarn work.
-I’ve often bought yarn just because of the colour with no thought of what to do with it!
+I think its bright colours that attract me, colour plays a huge part in my project choices .
+I’ve often bought yarn or fabric just because of the colour with no thought of what to do with it!